More from GSAS

 Students are also able to apply for financial aid through the Graduate School of the Arts (GSAS).

-The European Institute offers tuition remission to highly qualified students, decided at the time of admission.
+The European Institute offers scholarships (based on merits and on financial needs) in the form of partial tuition remission to highly qualified students, decided at the time of admission.

 The European Institute has student employment opportunities available each semester.
 These positions can be work-study or non-work-study positions.
-Please contact the Program Manager for more details.
+Please contact the Associate Director for more details.

 Students who are US citizens or permanent residents can review information to apply for federal work-study funding.